Instructions for Authors

 For additional information on Creative Commons licenses visit their website: (http://creativecommons.org )

-The article must original, has not been previously published either in printed or electronic form (except as an abstract or oral presentation), and is not under consideration for publication elsewhere.
+The article must be original, has not been previously published either in printed or electronic form (except as an abstract or oral presentation), and is not under consideration for publication elsewhere.

 MOJ adheres to the guidelines on authorship outlined by the International Committee of Medical Journal Editors (ICMJE) in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.
 Authors should have participated sufficiently in the work to take public responsibility for the content of the article published.
 (ICMJE: Author Responsibilities — Conflicts of Interest)